 Safeguarding children is the focus from advert to employment.
-The Registered Manager has completed the NSPCC Safer Recruitment in Education on line course and is involved in all recruitment for the home.
+The Responsible Individual and the Registered Manager have both completed the NSPCC Safer Recruitment in Education on line course and will be involved in all recruitment for the home.

 The Home adheres to strict vetting procedures when recruiting staff.
 These procedures are in line with Keeping Children Safe in Education guidance.